azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-urban-resort-residences-location-directions-guide.md

 Yes.
 Azure is known for its man-made beach with a wave machine that generates beach-style waves at scheduled times throughout the day.

-### Can I have a [wedding proposal at](https://www.airbnb.com/h/signatureproposal) Azure?
+### Can I have a [wedding proposal](https://www.airbnb.com/h/signatureproposal) at Azure?

 Yes.
-Several staycation hosts, including [Azure Staycation by](https://www.airbnb.com/h/proposalsbyazurestaycationbysiaos) Siaos, offer proposal-specific packages with full-room decor, flowers, and even videography to capture the moment.
+Several staycation hosts, including [Azure Staycation by](https://www.airbnb.com/h/proposalsbyazurestaycationbysiaos) Siaos, offer proposal-specific packages with full-room decor, flowers, and even video recording to capture the moment.

 ### Do all amenities require an extra fee?